Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 The slopes at Hoodoo Ski Area.
 Image from their Facebook.

 Hoodoo offers 34 runs across 800 skiable acres, with a variety of terrain for all skill levels.
-There are 30% beginner runs, 30% intermediate, and 40% expert.
+In fact, there are about 30% beginner runs, 30% intermediate, and 40% expert.

 Hoodoo also offers night skiing on certain days of the week, making it a great option for those who want to hit the slopes after work.